Whatcom County, Washington: Economy

 Coal mines, a sawmill, and a military fort were established on Bellingham Bay in the 1850s.
 Logging was the principal economic activity at first, and agriculture developed as land was cleared by logging activity.
 Canneries, both of fish and crops, shipped the county's products far and wide.

-Pacific American Fisheries organized in 1899 in Fairhaven, and became the world's largest canning operation, employing over 5,500 residents.
+Pacific American Fisheries incorporated in February 1899 in Fairhaven and became the world's largest canning operation, employing over 5,500 residents.
 Smaller canneries at Semiahmoo also produced 2,000 cases of canned salmon daily.
-The Fairhaven Shipyard constructed fleets of fishing ships, and also produced freighters during World War I.
+The Fairhaven Shipyard constructed fleets of fishing ships, and it also produced freighters during World War I.

 Whatcom County has a large agricultural industry that dates back to the late 19th century, when communities transitioned from logging after the removal of forests in the Nooksack Valley.
 The county produces 60–80 e6lb of raspberries annually, which constitutes 99 percent of Washington's crop and typically around 85 percent of the entire U.S. raspberry harvest.
 The local dairy and egg industries also contribute to $200 million in annual sales; the county had an estimated 48,964 dairy cows in 2007.

 Cross-border activity is also a significant driver of the economy.

 Education

 Primary and secondary education

-Whatcom County residents are served by public and private schools, providing preschool, primary (K-5), and secondary (6–12) education.
+Whatcom County residents are served by public and private schools, providing preschool, primary (K–5), and secondary (6–12) education.
 Public schools are operated by eight school districts.
 Each school district is an independent local government managed by an elected school board.
 Seven districts serve the western portion of Whatcom County.
 One district serves the southeast corner of Whatcom County.
 The remaining portion of the county is national forest or national park land, which has no permanent residents.

 These districts (including any with any portion in the county, even if the schools are not in the county) are: